 Depending on the age of the building, it’s better to be safe than sorry when considering renovations on your home.
 Areas where it’s most often found include roof sheeting, gutters, down pipes, fascias, gables, and soffits, to name a few.
 Bathrooms, laundries, and kitchens are also common places to find asbestos in the walls.

 But that isn’t to say you should be concerned.
-Because asbestos is only a health risk when disturbed (which allows for airborne fibres to be inhaled), appropriate disposal is only necessary before any damage is done to the foundations.
+Because working with asbestos is only a health risk when disturbed (which allows for airborne fibres to be inhaled), appropriate disposal is only necessary before any damage is done to the foundations.

 Do I Need to Call the Experts?

 If you do plan on renovating, or if you’re involved in any form of industrial demolition, it’s always wise to have the property inspected and tested beforehand.
-Due to the widespread use of asbestos containing materials in the past you can never be too sure, and that’s where we come in!
+Due to the widespread use of friable asbestos containing materials in the past you can never be too sure, and that’s where we come in!

 With ICON Asbestos Removal, you can expect a team of accredited government contractors to take all the risk out of your projects.
 So if you have any concerns about your home or workplace, get in contact today for more information.